-People come to therapy for many different reasons and need different kinds of help.
+People come to counseling for many different reasons and need different kinds of help.

 Sometimes people need help to address and manage an immediate situation.
 With this type of work, I would help to address problems or symptoms and work towards skill-building and relief.
 This could be a sudden increase in anxiety, the start of or worsening of depression, difficulty transitioning with a job or move, the ending or potential ending of a relationship, or a personal crisis.

 - Chronic Problems, Recurring Patterns, Life Dissatisfaction

 Some people are looking for a chance to explore and transform more chronic or recurring problems with issues like self-esteem, relationship or communication problems, anxiety, depression, addictive behaviors, and lack of motivation.
 This work may require looking more deeply into patterns and addressing pain or trauma and assumptions and feelings about self and others.
 People who want to work on these issues may need longer-term, depth therapy to address these kinds of problems.